pfsense/docs/source/releases/2-4-new-features-and-changes.rst

 -  Adapted Captive Portal to work without multi-instance ipfw patches `#6606 <https://redmine.pfsense.org/issues/6606>`__
--  Fixed Captive Portal instances to select “No Authentication” for a zone by default, since it is the default behavior `#7591 <https://redmine.pfsense.org/issues/7591>`__
+-  Fixed Captive Portal instances to select "No Authentication" for a zone by default, since it is the default behavior `#7591 <https://redmine.pfsense.org/issues/7591>`__
 -  Fixed links to the Captive Portal MAC management page so they include